Share via

 While the annotation view that represents a cluster of markers could be a simple image, users expect the app to provide visual cues about how many markers have been grouped together.

-The sample code uses CoreGraphics to render the number of markers in the cluster, as well as a circle-graph representation of the proportion of each marker type.
+The sample uses CoreGraphics to render the number of markers in the cluster, as well as a circle-graph representation of the proportion of each marker type.

 You should also set: